-Cultura Circular in Conversation is a six part interview series celebrating environmental stewardship within arts and cultural festivals in Latin America, the Caribbean, and the United Kingdom.
-We’ll hear from several inspiring voices from the Cultura Circular programme, a network of practitioners committed to exploring creative, sustainable practices in festival production.
+Circular Culture in Conversation is a six part interview series celebrating environmental stewardship within arts and cultural festivals in Latin America, the Caribbean, and the United Kingdom.
+We’ll hear from several inspiring voices from the Circular Culture programme, a network of practitioners committed to exploring creative, sustainable practices in festival production.

 Our guests explore many topics related to culture and climate – from the regeneration of public spaces to the significance of community connection and Indigenous knowledge, sharing valuable insights into the challenges and benefits of creating and experiencing culture with environmental responsibility at its core.